Golden Ring of old Russian cities

 The Golden Ring around Moscow consists of several historical towns, all well worth a visit.
-Velikiy Novgorod - Suzdal and Vladimir are praised in every guide book.
-We offer the best of what the Golden Ring has to offer in a range of add-on modules which can start in either Moscow or St Petersburg and which go between Moscow and St Petersburg.
+Velikiy Novgorod – Suzdal and Vladimir are praised in every guide book.
+The cities are located northeast of Moscow and were the north-eastern part of the ancient Rus‘.
+The Golden Ring of Russia formerly comprised the region known as Zalesye.

 We can also book the direct train from Moscow to St Petersburg if you do not have an interest in the other Cities.